-The SENCO ensures that all staff receive regular updates and yearly training on SEN processes and procedures and attends all pupil progress meetings throughout the year to further support staff.
-The SENCO attends a variety of training and information sessions each year and cascades the information to staff.
+The SENDCo ensures that all staff receive regular updates and yearly training on SEND processes and procedures and attends pupil progress meetings throughout the year to further support staff.
+The SENDCo attends a variety of training and information sessions each year and cascades the information to staff.

-All teaching assistants have recently undertaken various on line courses.
-All have had Dyslexia Awareness Training and Premature Baby Training.
-The majority of teaching assistants have had ASD Awareness Training and some staff have had Positive Handling Training.
-In addition, individual staff have attended Read Write inc Training and training on Reading Inference.
+Most teaching assistants have had ASC Awareness Training and some staff have had Positive Handling Training.
+In addition, individual staff have attended training on Reading Inference.
 A yearly staff audit of need is undertaken.
 Where a training need is identified beyond this, we will find a provider who is able to deliver it.
-Training providers we can approach are, Valence school, Educational Psychologist, Speech and language therapist, occupational therapists, physiotherapist, dyslexia specialists and members of the specialist teaching and language services.
-The cost of training is covered by the notional SEN funding.
+Training providers we can approach are, Educational Psychologist, speech and language therapist, occupational therapists, physiotherapist, dyslexia specialists, the education people and members of the specialist teaching and learning services (STLS) at Valence School.
+The cost of training is covered by the notional SEND funding.

-Information about how equipment and facilities to support children and young people with special educational needs will be secured
+9. Information about how equipment and facilities to support children and young people with SEND will be secured

-Where external advisors recommend the use of equipment or facilities which the school does not have, we will purchase it using the notional SEN funding, or seek it by loan.
+Where external advisors recommend the use of equipment or facilities which the school does not have, we will purchase it using the notional SEND funding, or seek it by loan.
 For highly specialist communication equipment the school will seek the advice of the KCC Communication and Assistive Technology team.

-The arrangements for consulting parents of children with special educational needs about, and involving them in, their education
+10. The arrangements for consulting parents of children with SEND about, and involving them in, their education

-All parents of pupils at Penshurst CE Primary School are invited to discuss the progress of their children on two occasions a year, there is also a 'SEN Surgery' once a term which provides parents of children who are on our SEN register to discuss or be updated on any progress or concerns.
+All parents of pupils at Penshurst CE Primary School are invited to discuss the progress of their children on two occasions a year, during this time appointments will also be available to book with the SENDCo which provides parents of children who are on our SEND register a chance to discuss or be updated on any progress or concerns.
 All parents also receive a written report once per year.
-In addition we are happy to arrange meetings outside these times.
-As part of our normal teaching arrangements, all pupils will access some additional teaching to help them catch-up if the progress monitoring indicates that this is necessary; this will not imply that the pupil has a special educational need.
+In addition, we are happy to arrange meetings outside of these times.
+As part of our normal teaching arrangements, all pupils will access some additional teaching to help them catch-up if the progress monitoring indicates that this is necessary; this will not necessarily imply that the pupil has SEND.
 All such provision will be recorded, tracked and evaluated on a Provision Map which will be shared with parents three times per year.

-If, following this normal provision, improvements in progress are not seen, we will contact parents to discuss the use of internal or external assessments which will help us to address these needs better.
-From this point onwards the pupil will be identified as having special educational needs because special educational provision is being made and the parent will be invited to all planning and reviews of this provision.
+If following this normal provision, improvements in progress are not seen, we will contact parents to discuss the use of internal or external assessments which will help us to address these needs better.
+From this point onwards the pupil will be identified as having SEND because special educational provision is being made and the parent will be invited to the planning and reviews of this provision.
 Parents will be actively supported to contribute to assessment, planning and review.

-In addition to this, parents of pupils with an Education, Health and Care Plan will be invited to contribute to and attend an annual review, which, wherever possible will also include other agencies involved with the pupil.
+In addition to this, parents of pupils with an EHCP will be invited to contribute to and attend an annual review, which, wherever possible will also include other agencies involved with the pupil.
 Information will be made accessible for parents.

-The arrangements for consulting young people with special educational needs about, and involving them in, their education
+11. The arrangements for consulting young people with SEND about, and involving them in, their education

-When a pupil has been identified to have special educational needs because special educational provision is being made for him or her, the pupil will be consulted about and involved in the arrangements made for them as part of person-centred planning.
-Parents are likely to play a more significant role in the childhood years with the young person taking more responsibility and acting with greater independence in later years.
+When a pupil has been identified to have SEND because special educational provision is being made for him or her, the pupil will be consulted about and involved in the arrangements made for them as part of person-centred planning.
+Parents are likely to play a more significant role in the childhood years, with the young person taking more responsibility and acting with greater independence in later years.

-The arrangements made by the governing body relating to the treatment of complaints from parents of pupils with special educational needs concerning the provision made at the school
+12. The arrangements made by the governing body relating to the treatment of complaints from parents of pupils with SEND concerning the provision made at the school